 Not all members of the Pool will receive training in skills applicable to roles they will not serve.

 Specific training is also provided for Appeal Decision-makers, intake personnel, Advisors (who are UMB employees), and Chairs.
-All Pool members are required to attend trainings related to their roles annually.
-The materials used to train all members of the Pool are publicly posted here: www.umaryland.edu/titleix/training.
+All Pool members are required to attend trainings related to d.

-d.
 Pool Membership

 The Pool includes: